Optimizing the spin sensitivity of grain boundary junction nanoSQUIDs -- towards detection of small spin systems with single-spin resolution: Flux Noise

-The first factor to be discussed is $I_0R$.
-The junction resistance $R$ can be varied to some extent by varying the thickness $d_\mathrm{Au}$ of the Au layer covering the YBCO film; the maximum achievable value is the unshunted junction normal state resistance $R_N$ (for $d_\mathrm{Au}=0$).
-For $24^\circ$ YBCO grain boundary junctions, $I_0R_N$ values $\sim2-3\,$mV are achievable at 4.2\,K.\cite{Hilgenkamp02} However, such junctions typically have hysteretic IVCs.
-We thus demand $\beta_C\,\lapprox\,1$ to avoid hysteresis.
-Ideally, one would like to derive an expression for $I_0R$ as a function of $w_J$, $d$ and $d_\mathrm{Au}$ using the constraint $\beta_C\lapprox 1$ and assuming certain values for the critical current density $j_0$, unshunted normal junction resistance times area $\rho\equiv R_Nw_Jd$ and capacitance per junction area $C'$.
-However, the scaling of $R$ with $w_J$, $d$ and $d_\mathrm{Au}$ is currently not known.
-Furthermore, an estimate of $C'$ as a function of $w_J$ and $d$, based on various scaling laws available in the literature,\cite{Moeckly95,McBrien00,Navacerrada05}, is quite difficult, in particular since it is difficult to determine $C$ for underdamped YBCO GBJs and since the stray capacitance due to the commonly used SrTiO$_3$ substrates may play an important role.\cite{Beck96} On the other hand, we have fabricated $24^\circ$ YBCO GBJs with different junction width and film thickness ($w_J=450\,$nm, $d=50\,$nm and $w_J=330\,$nm, $d=300\,$nm), using the focused ion beam (FIB) milling technique as described in \cite{Schwarz12}.
-Those junctions had only weakly hysteretic IVCs but $I_0R\approx 1\,$mV at $T=4.2\,$K. Below we will find an optimum junction width $w_J\sim 260$\,nm (for $d=300\,$nm), which is not much below the width of those junctions.
-Thus, rather than introducing an ill-defined scaling of $I_0R$ with $w_J$ and $d$, below we fix $I_0R$ and use 1\,mV as a realistic value.
+The first factor to be discussed is $I_0 R$.
+The junction resistance $R$ can be varied to some extent by varying the thickness $d_{\rm Au}$ of the Au layer covering the YBCO film; the maximum achievable value is the unshunted junction normal state resistance $R_{\rm N}$ (for $d_{\rm Au}=0$).
+For $24^\circ$ YBCO grain boundary junctions, $I_0 R_{\rm N}$ values $\sim2-3\,\rm{mV}$ are achievable at $4.2\,\rm{K}$ \cite{Hilgenkamp02}.
+However, such junctions typically have hysteretic IVCs.
+We thus demand $\beta_{\rm C}\,\lapprox\,1$ to avoid hysteresis.
+Ideally, one would like to derive an expression for $I_0 R$ as a function of $w_{\rm J}$, $d$ and $d_{\rm Au}$ using the constraint $\beta_{\rm C}\,\lapprox\,1$ and assuming certain values for the critical current density $j_0$, unshunted normal junction resistance times area $\rho \equiv R_{\rm N} w_{\rm J} d$ and capacitance per junction area $C'$.
+However, the scaling of $R$ with $w_{\rm J}$, $d$ and $d_{\rm Au}$ is currently not known.
+Furthermore, an estimate of $C'$ as a function of $w_{\rm J}$ and $d$, based on various scaling laws available in literature \cite{Moeckly95,McBrien00,Navacerrada05} is quite difficult, in particular since it is difficult to determine $C$ for underdamped YBCO GBJs and since the stray capacitance due to the commonly used $\rm{SrTiO_3}$ substrates may play an important role \cite{Beck96}.
+On the other hand, we have fabricated nanoSQUIDs from $24^\circ$ YBCO GBJs with different junction widths $85\le w_{\rm J} \le 440\,$nm and film thicknesses 50, 100 and 300\,nm, using the focused ion beam (FIB) milling technique as described in Ref.~[\onlinecite{Schwarz13}].
+Parameters of some of those devices are listed in Tab.~\ref{tab:device-parameters}.
+Except for the devices with both, small film thickness ($d=50\,$nm) and narrow junctions ($w_{\rm J}\approx 100\,$nm), which tend to have slightly lower $I_0R$ and $j_0$, typical values for our devices are $I_0R\approx 0.5\,$mV and $j_0=3-5\,{\rm mA}/\mu{\rm m}^2$ at $T=4.2\,$K. Below we will find an optimum junction width well above 100\,nm and a very weak dependence of the optimum spin sensitivity on film thickness for $100\,{\rm nm}\,\lapprox\, d \,\lapprox\, 500\,$nm.
+Thus, rather than introducing an ill-defined scaling of $I_0R$ with $w_{\rm J}$ and $d$, below we fix $I_0 R=0.5\,\rm{mV}$ and $j_0=3\,{\rm mA}/\mu{\rm m}^2$ as realistic values.